cy235/SPARK_YARN_HDFS/README.md

 192.168.226.132 slave2
 192.168.226.133 slave3
 ```
-Since the file `vi /etc/hosts` should be identical in each machine, we can create it on master machine and copy it to different slave machines
+Since the file `vi /etc/hosts` should be identical in each node, we can create it on master node and copy it to different slave nodes

 ```
 scp /etc/hosts  root@slave1:/etc